p-e-w/argos/README.md

 Argos monitors the directory `~/.config/argos` for changes.
 Any executable file found in this directory is considered a plugin.
 Files whose name starts with a dot (`.`) and files in subdirectories are ignored.

 Plugins are run and their standard output is interpreted as described below.
 For each plugin, a panel button with a dropdown menu is created.
-The arrangement of buttons from left to right follows the alphabetical order of the files they are generated from.
+The arrangement of buttons from left to right follows the alphabetical order of the files they are generated from (except when a `POSITION` is explicitly specified in the filename).
 New plugins and edits to existing plugins are automatically detected and reflected in the panel.

-### File name format
+### Filename format

 A plugin file may be named anything (it only needs to be executable), but if its name has the special form

 ```
-NAME.INTERVAL.EXTENSION
+NAME.POSITION.INTERVAL.EXTENSION
 ```

+where

+* `POSITION` consists of an integer (optional) + one of `l` (left), `c` (center) or `r` (right), and
-where `INTERVAL` consists of an integer + a period abbreviation such as `s` (seconds), `m` (minutes), `h` (hours) or `d` (days), the plugin is re-run and its output re-rendered every `INTERVAL`.
+* `INTERVAL` consists of an integer + one of `s` (seconds), `m` (minutes), `h` (hours) or `d` (days)

-For example, a script named `plugin.10s.sh` would update every 10 seconds.
+then

+* the dropdown menu button is placed in the panel at `POSITION`, and
+* the plugin is re-run and its output re-rendered every `INTERVAL`.

+`POSITION` may be omitted entirely (in which case the button is placed before all other buttons on the right-hand side of the panel) while `INTERVAL` can be left empty.
+For example, a script named `plugin.10s.sh` is updated every 10 seconds, the button belonging to `plugin.1c..sh` is positioned just right of the GNOME Shell clock, and `plugin.l.1m.sh` is displayed left of the "Activities" button and updated every minute.

 ### Output format